 Due to the pelvis’ ringlike structure, injuries that may seem isolated can actually be a sign of injury elsewhere.

 This injury can go initially undetected.
 But there may be a sign that is going undiagnosed and that is referred buttock pain.
-If you continue to have pain in the buttock or hip region after an accident, you may want to see a physician, as you may have a pelvic fracture due to your car accident.
+If you continue to have pain in the buttock or hip region after an auto accident, you may want to see a physician, as you may have a pelvic fracture due to your car crash.